feathersui/feathersui-website/docs/haxe-openfl/visual-studio-code.md

 ### Error: Command failed: lime display html5

-This error indicates that [Lime](https://lime.software/) is not installed from [Haxelib](https://lib.haxe.org/).
+This error may indicate that [Lime](https://lime.software/) is not installed from [Haxelib](https://lib.haxe.org/).
 It should have been installed automatically when you [installed Feathers UI](installation.md).
-However, you can install it separately by running the following command in a terminal:
+However, you can install it manually by running the following command in a terminal:

 ```sh
 haxelib install lime
 ```

+This error may also indicate a problem in your _project.xml_ file.

 ### Error: Could not find haxelib _[library name]_, does it need to be installed?